Low Carbon Fuel Standard: Negligible and Uncertain GHG Emissions Reductions

 According to an analysis of California’s LCFS prepared by the state’s nonpartisan Legislative Analyst’s Office:2

-- While LCFS may contribute minor reductions in GHG emissions, “the magnitude of effect is unclear.”2
+- While LCFS may contribute minor reductions in GHG emissions, “the magnitude of effect is”2

-Estimated GHG emissions reductions from California’s LCFS are minimal
+Estimated GHG emissions reductions from California’s and Oregon’s LCFS are minimal

-- Estimated annual GHG reductions in California from the LCFS have averaged less than 1% of total state emissions.3
+- Estimated annual GHG reductions in California from the LCFS have averaged less than 1% of total state emissions3,4 and are projected to average 2.4% per year through 2030.5

-Potential impacts on GHG emissions from the proposed Puget Sound regional LCFS are unknown
+Potential impacts on GHG emissions from a Washington LCFS would be insignificant

-- A study conducted for the Puget Sound Clean Air Agency (PSCAA) on the proposed regional LCFS7 did not model impacts on GHG emissions at all – even though its main goal is to reduce them.
+- A study for the Puget Sound Clean Air Agency (PSCAA) on the proposed regional LCFS8 did not model impacts on GHG emissions at all – even though its main goal is to reduce them.

-- California Legislative Analyst’s Office, “Assessing California’s Climate Policies – Transportation,” December 2018 (Page 31) (Estimates LCFS costs are more than ten times higher than the state’s cap-and-trade program.)
+- California Legislative Analyst’s Office, “Assessing California’s Climate Policies – Transportation,” December 2018 (Page 31) (Estimates LCFS costs are more than ten times higher than thestate’s cap-and-trade )

 - Ibid (Page 33)

-- Ibid (In 2016, estimated GHG emissions reductions in CA attributable to LCFS were 2.4 MMT which was 0.56% of the state’s total GHG emissions.)
+- Ibid (In 2016, estimated GHG emissions reductions in CA attributable to LCFS were4 MMT which was 0.56% of the state’s total GHG emissions.)

 - ICF, “Puget Sound Regional Transportation Fuels Analysis,” Submitted to Puget Sound Clean Air Agency, September 2019